COVID-19 pandemic in popular culture: In sports

-COVID-19 has forced difficult and financially depleting decisions on the sports industry.
-Nearly every major sporting event in the sports-event industry had been canceled, moved, or postponed in the midst of the outbreak.
-As the unfortunate pan of events that emerged from the crisis, sports fans were distraught as some of their favorite teams were forced to withdraw from specific tournaments or even the season altogether.
-For example, in March 2020, during the Sweet 16, the Rams were forced to withdraw their position in the tournament after multiple players had caught the COVID-19 virus.
+COVID-19 forced difficult and financially depleting decisions on the sports industry.
+Nearly every major sporting event in the sports-event industry was canceled, moved, or postponed in the midst of the outbreak.
+Teams were forced to withdraw from specific tournaments or entire seasons.
+For example, in March 2020, during the Sweet 16, the Rams were forced to withdraw their position in the tournament after multiple players caught the COVID-19 virus.
 A 2019-2020 YoY revenue growth chart listed on Forbes Magazine showed that YoY revenue growth had dramatically downsized for major sports leagues due to these cancellations.

 A 2020 chart from Forbes Magazine shows a revenue growth comparison of major sports leagues from 2019 to 2020.

 For the 2020 Summer Olympics, foreign spectators were banned from attending the games in Japan without a 100 percent refund.
 Moreover, the vaccinations rates were increased, and Major League Baseball gave the news to provide vaccine facilities in their stadiums.
 Vaccinations of the athletes were an ethical issue, if it was legal and ethical.
 The NBA announced vaccinations were not mandatory, but vaccinated players would be more flexible.
 According to ESPN, the NBA were allowing vaccinated athletes to not wear masks in the training facilities, with extra freedom traveling.
 Before the vaccinations, the NBA was continuing in a bubble, where players were not allowed to leave.
 Players inside the bubble were wearing sensors for social distancing.
 Reporters who wanted to get inside the bubble were required for temperature and oxygen checks and COVID tests.
 The benches of the NBA athletes were changed, and they became socially distanced.
 Without their fans, some of the old NBA coaches were still wearing masks during the games.
 Popovich, the oldest coach in the NBA, who is 74, said that "I don't want to die", when he was asked about wearing masks.